iifawzi/parcels-delivery-service/README.md

 </br>
-In this rest of the document, I will be discussing how I tried to achieve the requirements.
+In the rest of the document, I will be discussing how I tried to achieve the requirements.

 ## tl;dr - Installation